protomaps/PMTiles/spec/v3/spec.md

 #### Min Zoom (MinZ)

-The Min Zoom is a 1-byte field specifying the minimum zoom (LOD) of the tiles.
+The Min Zoom is a 1-byte field specifying the minimum zoom of the tiles, >= 0.

 This field is encoded as an 8-bit unsigned integer.

 #### Max Zoom (MaxZ)

-The Max Zoom is a 1-byte field specifying the maximum zoom (LOD) of the tiles.
+The Max Zoom is a 1-byte field specifying the maximum zoom (LOD) of the tiles >= MinZ.

 This field is encoded as an 8-bit unsigned integer.